 If a child has a reading difficulty, simply reading more books won’t solve the problem.
 With more exposure, they may learn to memorize more common words, but that doesn’t give them the skills to systematically sound out unfamiliar words.

-Whole Language
+Whole Language is Effective

 Whole language was an approach to reading instruction that was very popular in the late 1980s and 1990s, but it has been discredited–especially for struggling readers.
 With whole language, the emphasis switched from systematic phonics instruction to a focus on holistic meaning.
-Students were taught to decode words by gathering meaning from context (surrounding words).
+Students were taught to decode words by gathering meaning from context (surrounding words or images).
 However, this system breaks down when students can only read a small percentage of a passage.
 How can a student lean into context clues when they can’t read the context?

-Reading disorders usually continue lifelong unless there is a successful intervention.
+Reading challenges usually continue lifelong unless there is a successful intervention.
 In the meantime, reading difficulties will affect a child’s performance across the whole curriculum (since reading underlies most school subjects), and the child’s self-esteem will likely begin to suffer.

 What Does Work?

+Lessons developed with a Science of Reading foundation are most effective when teaching reading.
 If your child is having trouble reading, there’s an overwhelming amount of evidence to show that they must be systematically taught with an emphasis on the following:

-Phonemic Awareness for Struggling Readers
+Phonemic Awareness For Early Readers

 At the earliest ages, you can begin to teach students to recognize and manipulate the sounds within words.
-At The Academy of Scholars, we do this by teaching these sounds explicitly, segmenting words into sounds and manipulating those sounds within words.
+At The Academy of Scholars, we do this by teaching these sounds explicitly, segmenting words into sounds, and manipulating those sounds within words.
 Over time, children learn to identify and sequence sounds naturally.
 We start this at the pre-kindergarten level.

-Phonics Strategies for Struggling Readers
+Phonics Strategies For Early Readers and Beyond

 Phonemic awareness addresses the sounds within words, but that’s only part of the equation.
 Phonics deals with the correspondence between letters and the sounds they make.
 Phonics strategies include learning vowel sounds, consonant blends, common prefixes and suffixes, and common spelling patterns.
 At The Academy of Scholars, a focus on phonemic awareness and phonics is baked into the curriculum from pre-kindergarten on up.
 It is addressed systematically and repeatedly at every grade level so no child falls through the cracks.